The Bonsai algorithm: grow your own fermion-to-qubit mapping

-The mapping between fermions and qubits used has a direct impact on the quantum simulation.
+Solving electronic structure problems with near-term devices is of paramount importance in fields such as computational chemistry \cite{kandala2017hardware,barkoutsos2018quantum,ollitrault2020quantum}, which itself has a crucial impact on many industries ranging from material science \cite{lordi2021advances} to drug discovery \cite{cao2018potential,blunt2022perspective}, amongst many others.
+In many cases, the limitations of classical methods for chemistry stem from the inability to account for the complexity of electronic wave functions, which can easily involve a superposition of a combinatorially large number of electronic configurations.
+Given that quantum processors can physically exhibit complex superpositions, this problem seems particularly appropriate for them to tackle.
+Indeed, in most near-term approaches, the physical state of the device is taken to represent the state of the many-body fermionic system of interest, and the physical properties of the latter are inferred by appropriately measuring physical properties of the former \cite{mcardle2020quantum,tilly2022variational}.
+However, since the fermionic and the many-qubit wavefunctions live in fundamentally different Hilbert spaces, equipped with different algebraic structures, realising this prospect calls for a concrete way to establish connections between them, the so-called fermion-to-qubit mappings.
+The type of mapping between fermions and qubits used has a direct impact on the quantum simulation.
 A fermionic wavefunction $\ket{\Psi_\mathrm{f}}$ will be encoded into different many-qubit states $\ket{\Psi_\mathrm{q}}$ by different mappings, and these different states will generally not be equally easy to prepare on a given quantum processor.
 Ultimately, the latter point depends on the specifics of the hardware used, e.g., its connectivity, coherence time, etc. Moreover, one is not generally interested in merely simulating state $\ket{\Psi_\mathrm{f}}$, but in determining physical properties, $\bra{\Psi_\mathrm{f}} \mathcal{O}_\mathrm{f} \ket{\Psi_\mathrm{f}}$, where $\mathcal{O}_\mathrm{f}$ is some fermionic quantity of interest.
 The fermion-to-qubit mapping of choice will map said operator into its qubit counterpart, $\mathcal{O}_\mathrm{q}$, and the evaluation of $\bra{\Psi_\mathrm{q}} \mathcal{O}_\mathrm{q} \ket{\Psi_\mathrm{q}}$ will be carried out via physical measurements on the device.